-Incurred losses and LAE increased by 15.2% to \$675.4 million in 2013 compared to \$586.3 million in 2012, representing 4.1 loss ratio points.
-Current year catastrophe losses were \$104.4 million in 2013, due to the Canadian floods (\$75.2 million) and Typhoon Fitow (\$29.2 million).
+Incurred losses and LAE increased by 15.2% to \$675.4 million in 2013 compared to \$586.3 million in 2012, representing 4.1 loss ratio points, primarily due to current year catastrophe for 2013 (outlined above).
 The current year catastrophe losses of \$16.6 million in 2012 related primarily to Superstorm Sandy (\$16.5 million).
 The current year attritional losses increased by \$42.6 million primarily due to the increase in premiums earned as the current year attritional loss ratio was relatively flat period over period.